SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/linux-opentelemetry.md

 #### Required Logs for Ubuntu

-The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for PCI compliance for Linux with Ubuntu.
+The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for Cloud Security Monitoring and Analytics for Linux with Ubuntu.

 - auth.log
 - syslog